Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 **Newer textures are not "progartified" to match older ones unless there is a direct reference and it is an obvious choice what to do, such as nylium using Jappa netherrack as a base.**

-Even though newer Jappa textures have a distinct style from programmer art, the exact way a developer would have gone about making a certain texture can’t ever be known for sure, and it is not up to us to interpret.
+Even though newer Jappa textures have a distinct style from programmer art, the exact way a developer would have gone about making a certain texture can't ever be known for sure, and it is not up to us to interpret.
 The aforementioned nylium and netherrack issue has a clear solution, to replace the Jappa netherrack with programmer art netherrack.
-However, a texture like blackstone has no clear programmer art equivalent, and as such shouldn’t be touched and reuse the Jappa texture.
+However, a texture like blackstone has no clear programmer art equivalent, and as such shouldn't be touched and reuse the Jappa texture.

 <img src="/images/pages/textures/classicfaithful/45.png" alt="progartification" class="center" loading="lazy">
 <p class="center"><i><b>Picture 45:</b> Left: Nylium, an example of a texture that should be "progartified" to fix an obvious oversight in the vanilla programmer art resource pack.
 Right: Blackstone, an example of a texture with no clear programmer art equivalent and as such should not be changed from its Jappa base.</i></p>

-That being said, here’s a section to help upscale any of the most different aspects of programmer art and Jappa art.
+That being said, here's a section to help upscale any of the most different aspects of programmer art and Jappa art.

 ___